 (f)(2) Train research personnel on the importance of timely disclosure

 That’s it.
-All other requirements are contingent on the university electing to retain title to inventions.
-But a university has no obligation under the standard patent rights clause to acquire ownership of any invention or to retain title to any invention that it does acquire.
+All other requirements are contingent on the university electing to retain title to subject inventions.
+A university has no obligation under the standard patent rights clause, nor any special privilege or right to acquire ownership of any invention or to retain title to any invention that it does acquire.

 Q. So what is the simplest university policy to comply with the standard patent rights clause authorized by Bayh-Dole?